engahmedkamal/OrderSystem/README.md

 # OrderSystem

+an open source project Order management system that helps the users to manage orders payment.
-an open source project I created it with my colleague to developing my skills in Python, and Django.
+I created it with my colleague in developing my skills in Python and Django.

-Technology stack used :- Python, Django, Bootstrap, Javascript, and PostgreSQL.
+Technology stack used:- Python, Django, Bootstrap, Javascript, and PostgreSQL.